The theme of the conference was ‘Experiential Design – Rethinking relations between people, objects and environments.

 Examples of questions that may be asked include, but are not limited to:

 How do interiors and buildings impact on mood, wellbeing and learning potential?
 How do artists, product and furniture designers shape experience and meaning?
 How should artists and designers communicate the intentions of their work?
 What skills and principles best serve us in the experience economy?

 How does public art, buildings and spaces influence human interaction?
 How do interior designers engage users in design, visualization and feedback?
 How do graphic designers monitor the effects of their work in different contexts?
 What effect do furniture designers have on bodily health and spatial experience?

 How do architects understand the impact of buildings on diverse users – from patients in hospitals to children in classrooms?
 How is body and ergonomic simulation effecting the practice of product design?
 What role do artists see for the public in the act of creation and making?
 How do exhibition designers engage with studies about the psychology of attention?

 The paper of the presentation will be published at a later stage.

-Inhabiting the public interior: the critical role of personalisation in imparting quality to urban life.
+Inhabiting the public interior: the critical role of personalisation in imparting quality to public life.